nus-cs2103-AY2223S2/tp/docs/team/dfordarius.md

   * Justification: This feature improves the product significantly because it allows user to filter and search Routines that have been stored in the Routine's Storage.
 Additionally, allows users to clear all Routines in the storage.
   * Highlights: It required an in-depth analysis of design alternatives.

-* **Testing**: Added tests for Gender, Goal, Weight, listRoutines, findRoutines, clearRoutines.
-  * What it does: run automated checks for features for this app to mitigate some bugs.
-  * Justification: This feature improves the product significantly by mitigating any potential bugs.
-  * Highlights: Testing has to be done on a case to case basis.
-Testings for features are not simple and required an in-depth analysis of design alternatives.

-<div style="page-break-after: always;"></div>
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=&sort=totalCommits%20dsc&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2023-02-17&tabOpen=true&tabType=authorship&tabAuthor=dfordarius&tabRepo=AY2223S2-CS2103T-T15-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~other&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 * **Project management**: